 Signature of Individual Owner: Date:

 Print or Type Name:

-Signature of Joint Account Owner: Date:
+Signature of Joint Account Owner:

 Print or Type Name:

-Signature of Custodian Trustee, Officer, Date:

-General Partner or other Authorized Person:
+Signature of Custodian Trustee, Officer, General Partner or other Authorized Person: Date:

 Print or Type Name:

 Signature of Additional Person (if required): Date:

 Print or Type Name:

-APPENDIX C DISTRIBUTION REINVESTMENT PLAN
+APPENDIX C SECOND AMENDED AND RESTATED DISTRIBUTION REINVESTMENT PLAN

-This AMENDED AND RESTATED DISTRIBUTION REINVESTMENT PLAN (the "Plan") is adopted by Moody National REIT II, Inc., a Maryland corporation (the "Company"), pursuant to its charter (the "Charter").
+This SECOND AMENDED AND RESTATED DISTRIBUTION REINVESTMENT PLAN (the "Plan") is adopted by Moody National REIT II, Inc., a Maryland corporation (the "Company"), pursuant to its charter (the "Charter").
 Unless otherwise defined herein, capitalized terms shall have the same meaning as set forth in the Charter.

 - 1. Distribution Reinvestment.
-As agent for the stockholders (the "Stockholders") of the Company who purchase shares of the Company's common stock ("Shares") pursuant to the Company's initial public offering (the "Initial Offering") or any future offering of the Shares ("Future Offering"), and who elect to participate in the Plan (the "Participants"), the Company will apply all distributions declared and paid in respect of the Shares held by each Participant (the "Distributions"), including Distributions paid with respect to any full or fractional Shares acquired under the Plan, to the purchase of Shares for such Participants directly, if permitted under state securities laws and, if not, through the Dealer Manager or Soliciting Dealers registered in the Participant's state of residence. - 2.
+As agent for the stockholders (the "Stockholders") of the Company who purchase (i) purchase Class A, Class D, Class I or Class T shares of the Company's common stock ("Shares") pursuant to the Company's initial public offering (the "Initial Offering") or (ii) purchase Shares pursuant to any future offering of the Shares ("Future Offering"), and who elect to participate in the Plan (the "Participants"), the Company will apply all distributions declared and paid in respect of the Shares held by each Participant (the "Distributions"), including Distributions paid with respect to any full or fractional Shares acquired under the Plan, to the purchase of Shares for such Participants directly, if permitted under state securities laws and, if not, through the Dealer Manager or Soliciting Dealers registered in the Participant's state of residence. - 2.
 Effective Date.
 The effective date of this Plan shall be the tenth day following the delivery of written notice of the adoption of the Plan to Participants. - 3.
 Procedure for Participation.
-Any Stockholder who has received a Prospectus, as contained in the registration statement filed by the Company with the Securities and Exchange Commission (the "SEC"), may elect to become a Participant by completing and executing the subscription agreement, an enrollment form or any other appropriate authorization form as may be made available by the Company, the Dealer Manager or the Soliciting Dealer.
+Any Stockholder who has received a Prospectus, as contained in the registration statement filed by the Company with the Securities and Exchange Commission (the "SEC"), may elect to become a Participant by completing and executing the subscription agreement, an enrollment form or any other appropriate authorization form as may be made available by the Company, the Company's transfer agent, the Dealer Manager or the Soliciting Dealer.
 Participation in the Plan will begin with the next Distribution payable after acceptance of a Participant's subscription, enrollment or authorization.
 Shares will be purchased under the Plan on the date that Distributions are paid by the Company. - 4.
 Suitability.
 Each Participant is requested to promptly notify the Company in writing if the Participant experiences a material change in his or her financial condition, including the failure to meet the income, net worth and investment concentration standards imposed by such Participant's state of residence and set forth in the Company's most recent prospectus.
 For the avoidance of doubt, this request in no way shifts to the Participant the responsibility of the Sponsor, or any other person selling shares on behalf of the Company to the Participant to make every reasonable effort to determine that the purchase of Shares is a suitable and appropriate investment based on information provided by such Participant.